jianghaizhi/DELL-Alienware-Aurora-R7-macOS/README.md

 My machine: Aurora R7 with i7-8700, ~~GTX 1080~~, 32GB memory, RX 580, 480g nvme ssd, DW1830 wifi+bluetooth card

 # Update log

+**2020/04/16**

+Update clover, kexts and drives to latest version.
+Now this configuratiuon can fully support macOS Catalina (10.15.x) by default.

+Change default theme to Catalina.

+I have tested opencore on my machine.
+It seems Clover works better than opencore.
+So, currently I suggest to keep using Clover for Alienware Aurora.

 **2020/01/12**